blakepell/QuickmudLua/README.md

-The QuickMUD + Lua project is an effort create a QuickMUD variant with support for Lua scripting.
+The QuickMUD + Lua project is an effort create a QuickMUD variant with support for Lua scripting (Lua 5.1).
 The Lua interface is based on the implementation on Aarchon MUD.

 # Credits/License #